finanalyst/raku-pod-render/RenderPod.md

 -- blocks.raku

 ```
-`templates.raku` must be a valid Raku program that evaluates to a `Hash` whose keys are added as described in `.modify-templates`.
+`templates.raku` must be a valid Raku program that evaluates to a `Hash`.
+There is a difference between the template hash for a plugin, and the template hash for `.modify-templates`.

+In order to allow for plugins to be used with multiple template engines, the first level keys may be the name of the templating engine.
+The first-level keys then point to the extra templates provided by the plugin.

+Since the default templating engine is `RakuClosureTemplater` the first level keys are tested to see whether they include **rakuclosuretemplater**.
+If so, other keys correspond to other templating engines.

+The current valid keys (case insensitive) are:

+*  MustacheTemplater

+*  CroTemplater

+*  RakuClosureTemplater

+If the **rakuclosuretemplater** key exists, then the templates corresponding to the `.templater.Str.lc` method chain are chosen.

+If the templater engine is **not** `RakuClosureTemplater` and the plugin templates do not contain a key for the templater engine, then a `X::ProcessedPod::BadPluginTemplates` will be thrown.

 `add-plugin` is defined as